AlexFullmoon/aenocyon/README.md

 Ghostty RPM install conflicts with its own terminfo file from ncurses that come with fish.
 Awaiting fixes.
 For now, install fish from brew.

 Crossover _really_ doesn't like being installed on readonly filesystem, any operation with existing bottles results in hang up.
 Importing archived bottles work, though.
-For working with bottles install a copy into distrobox
+For working with bottles install a copy into distrobox.

+Chezmoi gets some variables (un)defined if applied during build.
+Currently disabled in recipe, apply manually.

 ## Making your own image